mcdado/raspi-temp-report/README.md

 # Temperature Monitor

-This is a simple Node.js app to collect ambient data using a DHT22/AM2302 sensor attached to a Raspberry Pi and send it to a datastore (initally a Google Sheet).
+This is a simple Node.js app to collect ambient data using a DHT22/AM2302 sensor attached to a Raspberry Pi and send it to a datastore (under development, ideally PostgreSQL).

 ## Requirements